LarkspurCA/androidweardocs/data.rst

       googleClient.connect();
     }

     // Send a data object when the data layer connection is successful.

     @Override
     public void onConnected(Bundle connectionHint) {

+      String WEARABLE_DATA_PATH = "/wearable_data";

       // Create a DataMap object and send it to the data layer DataMap dataMap = new DataMap();